divineniiquaye/flight-routing/README.md

 ## Installation

-The recommended way to install Url Routing is via Composer:
+The recommended way to install Flight Routing is via Composer:

 ```bash
 composer require divineniiquaye/flight-routing
 ```

 It requires PHP version 7.2 and supports PHP up to 7.4.
-The dev-master version requires PHP 7.3.
+The dev-master version requires PHP 7.2.

 ## How To Use